-Psychedelic Magazine: Do you want to give an intro to yourself?
+PM: Do you want to give an intro to yourself?

 Braincell: I’m Ralph and doing psytrance for 20 years now.
 I have the following projects: Rastaliens, Braincell, Solar Spectrum & Unknown Reality.

-Psychedelic Magazine: How you started with Psytrance in the first place?
+PM: How you started with Psytrance in the first place?

 Braincell: Around 1994 I got in contact with the scene at a small party in a castle near the Swiss border.
-I enjoyed the atmosphere and the music so much, that I couldn’t stop getting more and more into it! (laughs) At that time I was playing in a rock band as a guitarist and decided to make some electronic music with the bassist of the band and we founded Rastaliens back in the days.
-And here we are now, still doing the music and love it.
+I enjoyed the atmosphere and the music so much, that I couldn’t stop getting more and more into it! (laughs) At that time I was playing in a rock band as a guitarist and decided to make some electronic music with the bassist of the band and we founded Rastaliens back in the day.
+And here we are now, still doing the music and loving it.

-Psychedelic Magazine: When was your first official release?
+PM: When was your first official release?

-Braincell: That was on Headshot Records from Munich. a vinyl EP called „4 Elements“. to hold your own record in your hands was a pretty awesome feeling as I remember and there it starts with the Rastaliens project.
+Braincell: That was on Headshot Records from Munich.
+A vinyl EP called „4 Elements“. to hold your own record in your hands was a pretty awesome feeling as I remember and there it starts with the Rastaliens project.

 Braincell: It became bigger and bigger over the years and it’s amazing how much music is around in that scene, which keeps it interesting.
-But have to say its also fun to see what kind of hype it’s now.
-For example, back in the days’ nobody really knew who was playing at a party, when people went there somewhere in the forest.
-It was more the experience itself, one big family which explores trippy music and celebrate together.
+But have to say it’s also funny to see what kind of hype it’s now.
+For example, back in the day nobody really knew who was playing at a party, when people went there somewhere in the forest.
+It was more the experience itself, one big family which explores trippy music and celebrates together.
 I mean it’s still like this to come together and stuff but with a bit more“commercial“ feeling about DJs and live acts etc. But in the end, it has to stay psychedelic and I’m enjoying the scene and I’m glad to be part of it and give some music to the people for enjoying and having fun.

-Psychedelic Magazine: Now that you brought it up, let’s speak about production, as you know a lot of people are on these days and I’m sure they want to read your suggestions.
+PM: Now that you brought it up, let’s speak about production, as you know a lot of people are on these days and I’m sure they want to read your suggestions.

 Braincell: My suggestions?
 Do music everywhere and whenever you can! (laughs)

 Braincell: I use Ableton live mostly, but I’m also switching to Logic or Bitwig.
 I use this method, cause I really like the workflow in Ableton.
-You can do a lot of things in no time and it’s easy to realize, plus I can prepare easily parts for a live set, Logic I love because of the quality of Synths and effects and Bitwig I’m using for sound design possibilities, which no other program can do so easy like they do.
+You can do a lot of things in no time and it’s easy to realize, plus I can prepare easily parts for a live set, Logic I love because of the quality of Synths and effects, and Bitwig I’m using for sound design possibilities, which no other program can do so easy like they do.

-Psychedelic Magazine: What you’re up to now?
+PM: What you’re up to now?
 Any new work on the progress?

 Braincell: Yep, as you can see from the answer before, all projects are currently running and busy like never before!
 So stay tuned and see you somewhere on the dancefloors!

 Braincell: Thank you!
-You too guys!
+You too, guys!